safal312/xractor/README.md

 ## Installation Guide

-The module is currently available on testPyPI.
 Please install with the following instruction:(TBD)

 If running locally, please install the module locally with the following instructions:
 ```